brugal/wolfcamql/README-wolfcam.txt

   Ex:  wolfcamql +set fs_extraGames1 "Temp pk3s" +set fs_extraGames1 "myExplosions" ...

-* fs_searchWorkshops (0: don't use steam workshop pk3s,  1: (default) load extra pk3s referenced in demos from steam workshop directories)
+* fs_searchWorkshops (0: don't use steam workshop pk3s,  1: (default) load extra pk3s referenced in demos from steam workshop directories).
+This checks both the steam directory and wolfcamql {APPLICATION DATA}/workshop.

+  Workshops referenced in demo can be checked in the +info screen and with the com_workshopids cvar.

+* cl_downloadWorkshops  to auto download workshop items into wolfcamql workshop folder.
+This uses steamcmd (https://developer.valvesoftware.com/wiki/SteamCMD) which needs to be in your executable search path or it can be specified with fs_steamcmd.

 * /screenshotPNG for png screenshots
 * r_pngZlibCompression  (0:  no compression,  1: (default) enables high speed zlib compression), 9:  best space compression, -1:  default zlib compression)

 * ability to filter out reward types to disable both the announcment and the display icon:  cg_rewardCapture, cg_rewardImpressive, cg_rewardExcellent, cg_rewardHumiliation, cg_rewardDefend, cg_rewardAssist, cg_rewardComboKill, cg_rewardRampage, cg_rewardMidAir, cg_rewardRevenge, cg_rewardPerforated, cg_rewardHeadshot, cg_rewardAccuracy, cg_rewardQuadGod, cg_rewardFirstFrag, cg_rewardPerfect

 * windows version can echo console messages in the command prompt if --console-output is used in the command line.
-This will also convert ansi colors.
+Color output can be controlled with com_ansiColor.

 * cg_useDemoFov  protocol 91 transmits player fov values and this can be used to view the demo using the players fov or to try and detect zoom changes.
 Note that zoom isn't transmitted in the demo so it is detected using a fov change.
 This will lead to a problem if the player uses a config that changes fov (ex:  per weapon).
 Values (0:  ignore demo fov (default),  1:  use player's fov,  2:  detect zoom changes).
+* com_idleSleep (0:  full cpu usage while waiting for next frame, 1: (default) lower cpu usage if there's time available between frames, 2:  same as 1 with debugging output)
+* Linux and Mac OS X console paste support
+* If the first command line option doesn't begin with '-' or '+' it is automatically treated as a demo name.
+This should make it easier to associate file name extensions (.dm_xx) with the wolfcamql executable.
+This can be disabled with '--no-demo-arg' command line option.
+* console page up/down keys scroll faster while CTRL or SHIFT keys are also pressed
+* console HOME key scrolls the display to the top of the entire buffer
+* In Windows dpi awareness is set to prevent scaling.
+This can be disabled with '--no-dpi-aware' command line option.
+* cg_bleedTime to control the amount of time player bleeding is shown on screen
+* com_logo to control logo cinematic when the program starts

 ----------